PumpkinSeed/gorlfriend/README.md

 # gorlfriend

-GOrlfriend is an alternative go cli tool which behave as a girlfriend
+GOrlfriend is an alternative go cli tool which behave as a girlfriend.
+There is 75% chance she will do what you want.

 ### Installation